dayanacavalcante/Obesity-Estimate/README.md

 ```
 ### _Descriptive Analysis_

-Time to briefly describe the content of the data!
+It's time to visualize the distribution of the data!

 ![](/Charts/distplot.png)